Martlark/flask-gunicorn-3-11/README.md

 ## Options

+Environment variables can be used to change the container startup process.

+Container will check for scripts in the `/persist/` folder which can be mapped into the container using the `volume` directive.

+Docker compose volumes example:

+    version: '3.7'

+    services:
+      app:
+        build: martlark
+        ports:
+          - "18008:80"
+        volumes:
+          - ./persist:/persist
+        environment:
+          GUNICORN_THREADS: 4
+        restart: unless-stopped

 ### Script to run before start

     /persist/before.sh

 ### Use SQLALCHEMY

-Set environment variable SQLALCHEMY_DATABASE_URI to enable SQLalchemy use.
+Set environment variable SQLALCHEMY_DATABASE_URI to enable SQLAlchemy database use.

 ### Script to run before starting db and migration